Exceeding max Speed by 31 or More MPH

 - Residential streets- 25 MPH

 Different tools are used to measure speed.
 You must be driving at least 6 MPH above the speed limit to be charged with speeding, unless you are in a school zone.
-In that case, you can receive a speeding ticket for going just 1 MPH over the posted speed limit.Exceeding the speed limit by 31 MPH
+In that case, you can receive a speeding ticket for going just 1 MPH over the posted speed limit.Exceeding the Maximum Speed by 31 or More MPH

 If you have received a ticket for driving 31 MPH over the speed limit, you are considered to have been excessively speeding.
 Once charged with this offense, you will be required to attend a PennDOT hearing.
 This hearing is mandatory.
 If you fail to attend, your license will automatically be suspended for 60 days.